COVID-19 pandemic in Singapore: With Hong Kong

-On 11 November 2020, Hong Kong and Singapore have agreed to launch a travel bubble to restart tourism without needing to quarantine at the other end.
-It was hoped that having a quarantine-free travel would boost tourism and business between the two Asian hubs cities, though anyone travelling between the two cities will have to undergo a compulsory COVID-19 test before they flew.
+On 11 November 2020, Hong Kong and Singapore agreed to launch a "travel bubble" to kickstart tourism between the countries without a need to quarantine.
+It was hoped that having a quarantine-free travel would boost tourism and business between the two Asian hubs cities, though anyone travelling between the two cities was required to have a valid negative test result for COVID-19 before their flight.
 The travel bubble was scheduled to start on 22 November 2020.
-However, the day before the launch, both cities announced that it would be deferred by two weeks until early December.
-This was due to a sudden spike in new infections in Hong Kong.
+However, the day before the launch, both cities announced that it would be deferred by two weeks until early December, in response to a sudden spike in new infections in Hong Kong.
 On 1 December, the launch date was deferred again to beyond December 2020.
 On 14 December, Singapore increased Hong Kong's quarantine duration to 14 days, up from the previous 7 day arrangement.
 This showed the complexities involved in opening up, even between countries which had coronavirus infections under control.
 On 29 March 2021, Singapore resumed discussions with Hong Kong after the latter city experienced a significant decline in its daily local COVID-19 cases.
 On 26 April, both Singapore and Hong Kong confirmed that the air travel bubble would officially re-launch on 26 May.
 However, after a spike in local infections triggered fresh restrictions in Singapore in late April, Singapore's government stated on 6 May that it would assess any potential changes to the travel bubble.
-It was eventually announced in August 2021 that the travel bubble would be cancelled, though quarantine requirements for travellersfrom Hong Kong and Macao would be cancelled on 26 August.
+It was eventually announced in August 2021 that the travel bubble would be cancelled, though quarantine requirements for travellers from Hong Kong and Macao would be cancelled on 26 August.
 This also came 9 months after Singapore had cancelled the quarantine requirement for arrivals from China.
 Tourists from Hong Kong and Macao who have spent three consecutive weeks in those cities could apply to enter Singapore under the Air Travel Pass.
 They also would not need to quarantine if they test negative on arrival and isolate themselves until the test results are available.

 Air Travel Pass (ATP)

-Singapore introduced the ATP in late 2020, the predecessor to the VTL.
+Singapore introduced the Air Travel Pass (ATP) in late 2020, which is the predecessor to the Vaccinated Travel Lane (VTL) only introduced in 2021.
 It allowed all travellers who have stayed in specific regions to enter quarantine-free regardless of vaccination status.

 The ATP was given to China, Hong Kong, Macau, Taiwan, and Victoria State (Australia) due to the low cases in the region.
 Hong Kong received it after the travel bubble was cancelled in August 2021.
 However, Hong Kong's ATP was later cancelled in early 2022 and replaced with the VTL (tightening restrictions), while China, Macau, and Taiwan retained the ATP until Singapore retired the VTL and allowed all vaccinated travellers to enter without being on a designated flight.